EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

 - [ ] Pair with an AI assistant using spec/tests-first prompts and validate changes via pytest.
 - [ ] Wrap a FastAPI endpoint in a Pydantic AI tool and exercise it with tool-only tests.
-- [ ] Connect to a local LLM endpoint (LM Studio or vLLM) and capture telemetry for agent runs.
+- [ ] Connect to an LLM endpoint (LM Studio, vLLM, or Google AI Studio) and capture telemetry for agent runs.

 **If any item is unchecked, assign a follow-up pairing before Session 09 to keep EX2/EX3 on schedule.**